RealityMachina/Better-Juggernaut/README.md

 3. Put .dll in `BATTLETECH\Mods`.
 Make the `Mods` folder if it doesn't exist yet.

-4. Punch all the things.
+4. Punch and shoot all the things.